NAME

 DESCRIPTION

-This module provides the way to create function call object used in Getopt::EX module set.
+This module provides a way to create function call objects used in the Getopt::EX module set.

-If your script has --begin option which tells the script to call specific function at the beginning of execution.
-You can do it like this:
+If your script has a --begin option which tells the script to call a specific function at the beginning of execution, you can do it like this:

 use Getopt::EX::Func qw(parse_func);